 How to Consolidate Your Credit Card Debt: 5 Simple Ways

-Here are your 5 best credit card debt consolidation options
+Here are your five best credit card debt consolidation options

-• Debt consolidation loan or credit card consolidation loan
+• Best for people with good credit: Debt consolidation loan or credit card consolidation loan

-• Mortgage refinance, home equity loan, or HELOC
+• Best for homeowners who’ve built up equity: Mortgage refinance, home equity loan, or HELOC

 Disclaimer: Some or all of the products featured in this article are from our partners who compensate us.
 This may influence which products we write about and where and how the product appears on a page.
 However, this does not influence our evaluations.
 All opinions are our own.

-Debt consolidation or credit card consolidation loans are a type of personal loan.
-It can be used to combine different types of unsecured debts, including medical bills and credit cards.
+Debt consolidation or credit card consolidation loans are types of personal loans.
+These new loans- ideally with lower interest rates than credit cards- combine different types of unsecured debts, including medical bills and credit cards.

 These loans must be repaid in installments, usually every month.
 Most are unsecured, meaning the borrower does not have to put up collateral to qualify.
-Funds may also be available as soon as the next business day after the application is approved.
+Funds may also be available the next business day after the application is approved.

-The average credit card interest rate is 16.45%, but getting a much lower interest rate on a consolidation loan is possible.
-For borrowers with good credit (690+ FICO score), the interest rate may be in the single digits (9.00% or less).
+Pro tip: The average credit card interest rate is an annual percentage rate of 16.45%, but getting a much lower interest rate on a consolidation loan is possible.
+For borrowers with good credit (690+ FICO score), the interest rate may be in the single digits (9% or less).
 However, borrowers with a lower credit score may not qualify for an interest rate lower than their credit cards.

 Eligibility for a consolidation loan depends on several factors, including debt-to-income ratio (DTI), income, and credit score.
-Before applying for a loan, it’s a good idea to try to prequalify.
+Before applying for a loan, trying to prequalify is a good idea.
 This won’t affect your credit score, but it can give you an idea of the loan amount, interest rate, and terms you could get.
+You can use this information to calculate whether debt consolidation is worthwhile.

-A debt consolidation loan should be large enough to cover all of your monthly payments.
+A debt consolidation loan should be large enough to cover all of your monthly debt payments.
 However, the new monthly payment will still need to be manageable for you to avoid future debt.
 Remember that some lenders charge additional fees, such as an origination fee or a prepayment penalty.
-These can add up if you’re not careful, so calculate them into the total loan cost before signing anything.

 Top personal loans